bcrowell/karl/pj/README.md

 (The active comment does not have to be on a continuation line if you'd rather have it on the same line.)

-Can also prevent translation on a line-by-line basis by putting __NO_TRANSLATION__ somewhere in the line.
+You can also prevent translation on a line-by-line basis by putting __NO_TRANSLATION__ somewhere in the line.
 In python, this is a null string defined in language.h.
 In js, this is a signal to the translator to leave the line alone.
 We need this sometimes when writing a macro that evaluates to different things in python and js.